Olivandro/scummvm/README.md

 ## Patched version of ScummVM
 This version is a forked and patched version of ScummVM to use in conjunction with scummC compiler for game development purposes.

+The future plan for this repo is to reduce the overall program down and eliminate the VMs for other engines - to streamline this program for independent scummC game dev.

 ## Table of Contents:

   - [1.0) Introduction](#10-introduction)